enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 **The jobs to be done**

 Functional

--For buyers: can finally get rare finds or items that are impossible to buy where you live -For travellers: make use of spare luggage allowance while earning extra money
+- For buyers: can finally get rare finds or items that are impossible to buy where you live
+- For travellers: make use of spare luggage allowance while earning extra money

 Emotional
 - For buyers: sentiments from getting items you’ve always longed for
 - For travellers: helping other people